cgruver/okd4-upi-lab-setup/docs/pages/DeployOKD.md

     1. fills in the OKD version and `%%CLUSTER_NAME%%` in the install-config-upi.yaml file and copies that file to the install directory as install-config.yaml.
     1. Invokes the openshift-install command against our install-config to produce ignition files
     1. Copies the ignition files into place for FCOS install
-    1. Sets up for a mirrored install by putting `registry.svc.ci.openshift.org` into a DNS sinkhole.
+    1. Sets up for a mirrored install by putting `quay.io` and `registry.svc.ci.openshift.org` into a DNS sinkhole.
     1. Creates guest VMs based on the inventory file at `${OKD4_LAB_PATH}/guest-inventory/okd4`
     1. Creates iPXE boot files for each VM and copies them to the iPXE server, (your router)